Exporting Documents out of Worldox to a Windows Folder Structure

 Run: %wdcodepath%\wdcopy.exe

-Parameters: @%@ “C:\E\%Field1%\%Field2%\%Field3%\*.*” /LFN
+Parameters: @%@ “%USERPROFILE%\desktop\WDOX\%Field1%\%Field2%\%Field3%\*.*” /LFN

-Step 4: Do a Search in Worldox
+Step 4: Do a Search in Worldox for a Client and Matter

-Step 5: Tag All the Documents
+Step 5: Tag All Documents in that Matter

 image

-Step 6: Right Click on one of the documents, choose Sent To, and then either the Windows Folder Code or Description
+Step 6: Right Click on one of the documents, choose Sent To and then either the Windows Folder Code, or Description

 image